usnistgov/defrabb/README.md

 small example datasets are included / made available for testing framework code.
 Test pipeline for runtime errors using `snakemake --use-conda -j1`

+# Running Framework on CTCMS Cluster
+Documentation for running pipeline on CTCMS using tmux and the ctcms profile.
+CTCMS snakemake cluster deployment profile generated using ADD GIT REPO

+__Steps__

+1. Log into CTCMS using `ssh username@ruth.nist.gov` or `ssh ctcms` if `.ssh/config` is setup to do so (ask Nate O. if you want to do this).
+2. Create `tmux` session `tmux new-session -t [session name]`.
+	This will create a detachable terminal session so that the pipeline does not fail if the ssh connection dropped.
+3. Activate conda environment for running pipeline `conda activate defrabb`.
+	This environment was create by Nate O. using `mamba env create -f envs/env.yml` from the root directory of this repository.
+4. Use complete `config/analyses.tsv` with required run information, update `config/resources.yml` if necessary.
+5. Run pipeline using `sh etc/run-analysis-ctcms.sh`

+## Notes / Gotchas for the CTCMS cluster

+* snakemake is executed on headnode as job nodes are not connected to the internet.
+* Need to first create conda environments using `snakemake --use-conda --conda-create-envs-only`
+* Can not define job memory requirement, for jobs with high memory requirements try increasing the number of threads.

+# General Execution and Documenting Analysis Runs
+1. Use snakedeploy to create run directory (future work)
+1. Update relevant config files
+1. Run snakemake
+1. Create snakemake report
+1. Create snakemake archive for rerunning analyses
+1. Create directory and copy results files for archiving analysis run
+1. Fill out README with relevant run information - framework repo info, justification / reasoning for analyses, JZ notes (what did we learn)

+Automating - copy output and config files to directory for archiving, script to automate archiving with call for report, updating analysis run log google sheet

 <!-- Resources/ Citations -->